Market Insights, January 2022

 Monthly Market Roundup | U.S. Equities

-Big Movers In January 2022
+Big Movers in January 2022

 Halliburton (HAL): The oil-field services company rallied as investors shifted into energy stocks.
 It also reported better-than-expected results and received upgrades from Morgan Stanley and J.P.
 Morgan.